November 19, 2024

 In fact, to her credit, Brooke Shields was able to successfully leverage her celebrity status by attending Princeton University from 1984 to 1987 (she majored in Romance language and literature, with a focus on French literature) and she even managed to graduate with honors.
 Some peers including Jodi Foster (Foster attended Yale between 1980 and 1984) did the same.
 Yes, their celebrity-status enabled them to attend well-connected, respected private schools, but they were hardly academic prodigies.
 There is little doubt she successfully leveraged her celebrity status to gain entry into an elite, Ivy-League university, but we know that plenty of others with far less intelligence have used legacy admissions to do the exact same thing.
 And importantly, Shields has successfully leveraged a key advantage of attending such a university: by networking with others to continue her stardom on her own terms.

 There is no doubt that upon adulthood, Brooke Shields had an overbearing, controlling stage mother.
 But when her mother Teri died in 2012, in an interview with The Sunday Times (see https://www.thetimes.co.uk/article/brooke-shields-i-posed-naked-at-ten-now-im-telling-my-story-cqwd0wmkt for the interview), after making the 2023 Hulu documentary "Pretty Baby: Brooke Shields", she also revealed: "That made me look at what kind of person I am and to give myself a little credit," she said.
 "I had to contend with so much at such an early age, and there was resilience, but also I put on blinders as a defense mechanism.
 But now I can look at that little girl and think, 'She did it, she pulled through.'"
 However, she also admitted that her relationship with her mother "was complicated".
-And, she did not go unscathed, for example, her first, failed marriage to Swiss tennis star Andre Agassi ended just two years after the couple was married.
+And, she did not go unscathed, for example, her first, failed marriage to Swiss tennis star Andre Agassi ended in divorce just two years after the couple was married.

 After graduating from Princeton (with the market for Romance language and literature majors being what it is), Shields eventually returned to her career roots (not in modeling, but acting), starring in a television sitcom "Suddenly Susan" from 1996 to 2000 which was reasonably successful.
 The show ran for four seasons, respectable enough for a TV sitcom at the time.
 She has acted occasionally and played occasional guest starring roles, such as in the Chuck Lorre sitcom "Two and a Half Men".
 This year, she even celebrated her 23rd wedding anniversary with Chris Henchy.
 The couple has two daughters Rowan, 21, and Grier, 18 and the couple is poised to soon become empty nesters over the next five years or so.